Getting you where you need to be

 How to ride

-We offer local and commuter bus service, Swift bus rapid transit, as well as DART paratransit for riders with disabilities.
+We offer local bus service, Swift bus rapid transit, as well as DART paratransit for riders with disabilities.
 Our Vanpool program, DART, and Zip Shuttle provide even more local transit options.
 Explore all the ways you can get around Snohomish County and beyond.

 Bus riding basics